Ah yes, the good ol' days...note

 that Disney initially cherished, but was quickly becoming more restrained in.
 These early Looney Tunes also featured a self-contained world of funny animal characters, with human characters infrequently appearing—quite different from the Looney Tunes we remember today, which clearly take place on a caricatured earth.
 And finally, being made when animation was still quite young as a medium, the shorts largely lack the post-modern, fourth-wall busting

-comedy, and strong individual director quirks, that would become hallmarks of the more famous Looney Tunes.
+comedy, satirical undertones and strong individual director quirks that would become hallmarks of the more famous Looney Tunes, although like the later shorts, references to pop culture of the time were still abundant.

 However, by the time Disney gained a significant hold in the animation industry by 1932 and 1933 with shorts like Flowers And Trees